-As at June 30, 2020, the Company had working capital surplus of \$44,346, compared to a working capital of \$124,263, excluding the flow-through premium, which is a non-cash liability, at June 30, 2019.
+As at September 30, 2020, the Company had working capital of \$417,171 compared to working capital of \$44,346 at June 30, 2020.
 The Company has no revenue from operations and is dependent on financings for working capital.

-The Company's operating costs are expected to remain approximately the same for fiscal 2021, while exploration costs will depend on the exploration program budget as approved by the directors.
+The Company's operating costs are expected to remain approximately the same for the remainder of fiscal 2021, while exploration costs will depend on the exploration program budget as approved by the directors.